Church of Saint Mary of the Mongols

 Saint Mary of the Mongols (full name in Greek: Θεοτόκος Παναγιώτισσα (pr.
-Theotókos Panaghiótissa, lit.
+Theotókos Panagiótissa, lit.
 "All-Holy Theotokos") or Παναγία Μουχλιώτισσα (pr.
 Panaghía Muchliótissa); Turkish name: Kanlı Kilise (meaning: Bloody Church), is an Eastern Orthodox church in Istanbul.
-It is one of the only remaining Byzantine churches of Constantinople that has never been converted to a mosque, always remaining open to the Greek Orthodox Church.
+It is the only surviving Byzantine church of Constantinople that has always remained a functioning house of worhip of the Greek Orthodox Church.
+It and Hagia Irene are the only two Byzantine churches there never converted into mosques, the latter however being used as an arsenal until the 19th century, and currently operating as a museum and concert hall.

 Location

 The church is located in the neighborhood of Fener, Fatih district.
-It lies on Tevkii Cafer Mektebi Sokak, at the summit of a slope overlooking the Golden Horn, and near to the imposing building of the Phanar Greek Orthodox College.
-The church lies behind a high wall and all the doors are usually closed; however, the church is actually open to the public, but requires visitors to ring the doorbell near the entrance.
+It lies on Tevkii Cafer Mektebi Sokak, at the summit of a slope overlooking the Golden Horn, and near the imposing building of the Phanar Greek Orthodox College.
+The church lies behind a high wall and all the doors are usually closed; however, the church is open to the public, but requires visitors to ring the doorbell near the entrance.

 History

 At the beginning of the 7th century, Princess Sopatra (daughter of the Byzantine Emperor Maurikios), and her friend Eustolia built a nunnery on the slope of the fifth hill of Constantinople.
 The ground, which was bestowed by the Emperor, lay north of the Cistern of Aspar and had been used up to then as a cemetery.
 The building was dedicated to Saint Eustolia.
 During the 11th century, a monastery was added.
 It was dedicated to All Saints, and had a close relationship with the monastery of the Great Lavra, on mount Athos.
 During the Latin domination after the Fourth Crusade, the monastery disappeared.

 In 1261, after the reconquest of the city by the Byzantines, Isaac Doukas, father-in-law of George Acropolites and maternal uncle of Michael VIII Palaiologos, rebuilt a simple, one-storey monastery, dedicated to the Theotokos Panaghiotissa.
 In 1266, the building was enlarged, and a painter, named Modestos, decorated it.

-In 1281, Maria Palaiologina, illegitimate daughter of Emperor Michael VIII and widow of Abaqa, Khan of the Mongolian Il-Khanate, returned to Constantinople after an absence of 15 years.
+In 1281, Maria Palaiologina, illegitimate daughter of Emperor Michael VIII and widow of Abaqa, Khan of the Mongolian Ilkhanate, returned to Constantinople after an absence of 15 years.
 She is said to have rebuilt the nunnery and the church (which then assumed the shape still seen today), deserving the title of Ktētorissa ("foundress") of that complex, and retired there until her death.
 Since that time, the nunnery and the church got the appellation of Mouchliōtissa ("of the Mongols" in Greek).
 After her death the convent decayed, because her heirs used the properties of the nunnery for their purposes, and had even raised a mortgage on them.
 Finally the nuns started a suit with the heirs first before the Emperor, and then before the Patriarch.
 The heirs presented as proof of their right an imperial chrysobull certifying the purchase of the nunnery from Maria Palaiologina, but the document was deemed false, so that the Patriarchate restored the rights of the nuns.
 The nunnery existed until the end of the Empire, then was abandoned.